 We also explore the relationship between the relative advantage of the proposed models and the data characteristics of the product SKU.
 We find that the models with the estimation window combining method (e.g., the ADL-intra-EWC model and the ADL-own-EWC model) have better forecasting performances compared to their counterparts for the SKU’s with high randomness and trend, while the models with intercept corrections (e.g., the ADL-intra-IC model, the ADL-own-IC model, and the ADL-EWC-IC model) tend to have more advantages compared to their counterparts for the SKU’s with high randomness and trend, with a low proportion of outliers and low level of general variations, and with a low level of sales central tendency.

-The approach that we propose in this study is new to the area of retailer product sales forecasting but we have also identified some areas where we feel further improvements could be beneficial.
-For example, (Nagbe, Cugliari, & Jacques, 2018)for the EWC method, we combine five sets of forecasts based on ten different estimation windows using equal weights.
+The approach that we propose in this study is new to the area of retailer product sales forecasting, but we have also identified some areas where we feel further improvements could be beneficial.
+For example, there are studies which use splines smoothing method to model seasonality, which were found useful for electricity data (Nagbe, Cugliari, & Jacques, 2018).
+For the EWC method, we combine five sets of forecasts based on ten different estimation windows using equal weights.
 The forecasting performance may potentially be improved by changing the number of the estimation windows, by changing the minimum length of the estimation windows, and by exploring alternative forecasting combination schemes (e.g., based on k-fold evaluation).
 For the IC method, Clements and Hendry (1999) summarize various correction schemes each of which may have different effects on the trade-off between the bias and the error variance.
 Furthermore, Ma et al. (2016) propose models which integrate both the intra- and the inter-category promotional information.
-Thus, we may further investigate how we can improve the forecasting performance with both the intra- and the inter-category promotional information while taking into account the structural break problem.
-In summary, the models we proposed in this study produce consistently more accurate forecasts and they also take into account the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.
+Thus, we may further investigate how we can improve the forecasting performance with both the intra- and the inter-category promotional information while taking into account the structural change problem.
+A method alternative to the ADL-intra-EWC method and the ADL-intra-IC method is to directly model the changing process of the effect of the marketing activities.
+For example, the time-varying parameter model.
+However, a disadvantage of this method is that we need to make very strong assumptions of how the effect of the marketing activities change overtime. e.g., Foekens, Leeflang, and Wittink (1999) modelled the effect of the marketing activities a linear function of previous promotional activities.
+The model has a sophisticated structure and was not developed for forecasting.
+Therefore, we leave the exploration of the potential of this type of model to future research. assumed that the effect of the marketing activities is a linear function of previous promotional activities.
+In summary, the models we proposed in this study produce consistently accurate forecasts.
+They also suffice the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.

 Acknowledgement